24 Signs You’re Living the Working Class Life in America

 Multiple Jobs to Make Ends Meet

 One job doesn’t always cut it.
-Many in the working class stack two or three to stay afloat.
-A full-time shift might be followed with evening deliveries or weekend side gigs.
-It’s not about chasing wealth, it’s survival mode.
+You might work two or even three jobs just to stay afloat.
+A full-time shift can be followed by evening deliveries or weekend side gigs.

 High School or Associate’s Degree

-Most working-class adults have either a high school diploma or a two-year degree.
-That’s not a lack of ambition, it’s a reflection of what’s affordable and accessible.
+Most working class people have a high school diploma or an associate’s degree.
+That’s not a lack of ambition, it’s a reflection of what’s affordable and practical.

-College tuition has skyrocketed, and many can’t justify going into massive debt for a degree that may not raise their income.
-Instead, they focus on certificates, local programs, or jump straight into the workforce.
+College tuition is sky-high, and going deep into debt for a degree that may not boost your income doesn’t always make sense.
+Instead, you focus on certificates, trade programs, or jump right into the workforce.

 Vocational and Technical Training